mxbees/locating-the-library-in-institutional-oppression/locating-the-library-in-institutional-oppression.md

 ###2.2 The historical genesis of libraries

-The answer to the questions in the previous section partially rely on the history of libraries.
-Getting in to the history of libraries can take many different paths, but for this paper we are going to follow along with the historical and intellectual context described by Bivens-Tatum in chapter three of _Libraries and the Enlightenment_.
-The chapter is rather delightfully titled "Public Libraries and the Political Enlightenment", something that rather supports my ideological approach for understading the enlightenment.

-In discussing the purpose of public libraries, he notes that:
+In discussing the purpose of public libraries, Bivens-Tatum notes that:

 >Public libraries began as instruments of enlightenment, hoping to spread knowledge and culture broadly to the people, who as free citizens of a democratic republic required access to that knowledge and culture to live fuller lives and to become better citizens.[^22]